elabit/robotmk/DEVELOPMENT.md

 ### Opening a shell in the container

 VS Code already presents you a bash terminal as user `cmk`.

-In Order to open another bash as `root`, just execute `docker exec -it rmk-dev bash`
+To open another bash as `root`, use:

+    task docker:shell-root

+Or to open a shell as the `cmk` user:

+    task docker:shell

 Inside of the `root` bash, you can also open a preconfigured `tmux` terminal which allows to work with multiple panes.
 Shortcuts ("Ca" = Ctrl + a):